ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/driver-api.md

 ## Specialized Client Query Methods
 There are three specialized versions of the main `query` method:

 - `query_np` -- This version returns a Numpy Array instead a ClickHouse Connect QueryResult.
+Note that the `use_none` argument is defaulted to `False` for numpy arrays for performance reasons.
 - `query_df` -- This version returns a Pandas Dataframe instead of a ClickHouse Connect QueryResult.
+Note that the `use_none` argument is defaulted to `False` for Pandas dataframes for performance reasons.
 - `query_arrow` -- This version returns a PyArrow Table.
 It utilizes the ClickHouse `Arrow` format directly, so it only accepts three arguments in common with the main `query method`:  `query`, `parameters`, and `settings`.
 In addition there is additional argument `use_strings` which determines whether the Arrow Table will render ClickHouse